feedcast/scott/README.md

 If you are in a mac you can install the non-ruby or database dependencies by running `brew bundle`.

-Run `make setup` to install the dependencies and set the default environment variables.
+Run `make install` to install the dependencies and set the default environment variables.

 Run `make seed` to add sample channels.